MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/bookings-virtual-visits.md

 If you're a booking admin, you can link forms for attendees to fill out each time this appointment type is booked.
 To link a form, choose **Link a form**.
 Enter the URL of the form, and then choose **Link**.
 (If this is the first time that you're linking a form, you'll be prompted to create a Microsoft 365 group to store forms.
 Choose **Create group** to create the group.
 You only have to do this one time for the booking calendar.)

-When a scheduler books an appointment, they can choose to remove the form or add other forms that you linked to the appointment type.
+When a scheduler uses the appointment type to schedule a visit, they can choose to include the form, remove it, or add any other forms that you linked to the appointment type.

 To learn more, see [Create an appointment type](https://support.microsoft.com/office/create-an-appointment-type-810eac77-6a65-4dc8-964d-c00eadf43887).